-The Arthritis Patient Advisory Board (APAB), formerly known as the Consumer Advisory Board (CAB), is comprised of volunteer advocates with arthritis who bring personal experience and arthritis knowledge to research decision making at Arthritis Research Canada (ARC).
+The Arthritis Patient Advisory Board is comprised of volunteer advocates with arthritis who bring personal experience and arthritis knowledge to research decision making at Arthritis Research Canada.
 Their goal is to ensure the patient perspective is represented on research matters related to prevention, treatment and self-management of arthritis.
 Individually and collectively, they communicate research information and findings to arthritis patients, professional organizations and the general public.

 Mission and Vision

 Mission Statement: With Arthritis Research Canada, we ensure that patients are partners, participating in and sharing the results of research focused on patient priorities.

 Vision Statement: Our vision is a future where arthritis patients partner in all aspects of research, to improve quality of life.

 Core Strategic Areas:

 - Community advocacy